+Application I

-- Application Begin with these general questions: - If we conducted the same maze activity again (but with a different maze pattern), how would you behave differently-knowing what you know now?
+- If we conducted the same maze activity again (but with a different maze pattern), how would you behave differently-knowing what you know now? - Using the maze activity as a metaphor, how would you change your team planning, problem solving, and decisionmaking behaviors in the workplace?

-- Using the maze activity as a metaphor, how would you change your team planning, problem solving, and decisionmaking behaviors in the workplace? - How would you apply the learning insights from the maze activity to solving your workplace problems?
+■ How would you apply the learning insights from the maze activity to solving your workplace problems?